ask1612/AndroidXamarin/Readme.txt

 {
 YTImageData dataN = newYTImageData();
 dataN.imgUrl = (string)p["media$group"]["media$thumbnail"][1]["url"];
-//In this particular case we are interested in the address of the required images, which we
+//In this particular case we are interested in the address of the required images, which
-//use as an argument in the program of loading bmp file.
+// we use as an argument in the program of loading bmp file.

 dataN.imgTitle=(string)p["media$group"]["media$title"]["$t"];
 lstYTImageData.Add(dataN);